Entrepreneurial Finance

 • Assessment

-The grade is based on a portfolio consisting of in-class oral participation, two written case-study reports and a self-reflection note.
+The grade is based on a portfolio consisting of participation in case discussions, two written case-study reports and a reflection note.
 Each student receives an individual grade based on their entire portfolio.

-Case studies are carried out in groups, while in-class participation and the self-reflection note are individual efforts.
-Evaluation of in-class participation will reflect the quality and intensity of a student’s in-class participation and there is no way to make up for a missed class.
-The self-reflection note should summarize students’ learning and development during the course.
+Case studies are carried out in groups (of up to four students), while participation in case discussions and the reflection note are individual efforts.
+Evaluation of participation in discussions will reflect the quality and intensity of a student’s participation and there is no way to make up for a missed class.

 As the assessment in this course is based on a combination of written and oral elements, it is by nature non-reproducible.
 Because of this, awarded grades may not be appealed.